upscalesoftware/http-server-mock/README.md

 For key-value properties presence of all of the declared pairs in the request is necessary.
 Presence of additional data not mentioned in the configuration is permitted and has no effect.

-**Note:** Rules with specific properties need to precede generic one having the same subset of properties.
+**Note:** Rules with specific properties need to precede generic ones sharing the same subset of properties.
-Otherwise, a generic rule will match before evaluation of a specific rule, effectively suppressing the latter.
+Otherwise, a generic rule will match before evaluation of a specific rule occurs, effectively suppressing the latter.

 ## License